-- The payment methods accepted by firms in relation to incoming and outgoing transfers; and - The types of client or product / services provided. - 3.3 The data underpins the Island's understanding of the wider financial crime environment and forms a key part of the National Risk Assessment process, alongside the specific quarterly financial flow data that the Authority receives from the Island's banking sector.
+- Outsourcing of AML/CFT processes; - The payment methods accepted by firms in relation to incoming and outgoing transfers; and - The types of client or product / services provided. - 2.3 The data underpins the Island's understanding of the wider financial crime environment and forms a key part of the National Risk Assessment process.

-4. Customer risk profile - Investment Firms
+3. Customer risk profile - Investment Firms